 LaTeX Paper Template (PDF, .tex)

 For papers in non-Latin based languages and scripts with unicode input, please use XeLaTeX with the following template.
-(To compile this file you will need to have the Latin Modern Roman font family installed on your system.)
+(To compile this file you will need to have the Latin Modern Roman font family installed on your system.
+See the section on fonts at the bottom of this page.)

 XeLaTeX Style file (.sty)